corley/ng-startup-documentation/docs/08-graphics-layout.md

 ### Spinner directive
 Thanks to the `crLoading` module that works with the `angular-loading-bar` it's available a directive that you can use on button and form.
 That directive:

-* if used on a button, disable it after user click and show a spinner inside the button (for at least 300ms and untile the $http request is terminated)
+* if used on a button, disable it after user click and show a spinner inside the button (for at least 300ms and until the $http request ends)
-* if used on a form, disable submit buttons after submit showing the spinner as for the button above
+* if used on a form, disable submit buttons after the submit action showing the spinner as for the button above